vmatsiiako/seminar_business_analytics/README.md

 ### 7. TSNE

-  - `tsne.py` is the file in which we apply the t_SNE method to our data.
+  - `tsne.py` is the file in which we apply the t-SNE method to our data.

 ### Other
 - `constants.py`